7 Service Facilities

 7.3.6.6 Capacity allocation

-Track access to maintenance facilities is allocated through the capacity allocationA collective term teferring to the infrastructure manager's planning and allocation of infrastructure capacity as well as access to serice facilities and the services in these. process.
+Track access to maintenance facilities is allocated through the capacity allocation capacity allocationA collective term teferring to the infrastructure manager's planning and allocation of infrastructure capacity as well as access to serice facilities and the services in these. process.
 See Part 4.

 The capacity at the maintenance facilities for which Bane NOR manages capacity is allocated in accordance with the “procedures for management and administration of the track use plan”.
 Please refer to the Workshop Manual (in Norwegian).

-Capacity allocationA collective term teferring to the infrastructure manager's planning and allocation of infrastructure capacity as well as access to serice facilities and the services in these. at maintenance facilities for which Bane NOR does not manage capacity is determined and described by the party responsible for managing capacity.
+Capacity allocation Capacity allocationA collective term teferring to the infrastructure manager's planning and allocation of infrastructure capacity as well as access to serice facilities and the services in these. at maintenance facilities for which Bane NOR does not manage capacity is determined and described by the party responsible for managing capacity.
 See Annex 7.3.6 Maintenance Facilities.

 7.3.7 Other technical facilities